azvis2021/azvis2021.github.io/index.md

 For our out-of-town visitors, we can work with you to handle reservations at nearby hotels such as [Aloft Tucson University](https://www.marriott.com/hotels/travel/tusal-aloft-tucson-university/) and [Tucson Marriott University Park](https://www.marriott.com/hotels/travel/tusmp-tucson-marriott-university-park/).

-#### Registration

-Please complete [our sign up form](https://forms.gle/AYqFW2EbrF9LMe7j6) to receive updates via our event mailing list.

-Conference registration is free to students and will be handled by IEEE VIS.
-[Register for IEEE VIS here](http://ieeevis.org/year/2021/info/registration/conference-registration)

 #### Code of Conduct